Davidjmz12/BarrierTCP/README.md

 If you'd like to contribute code, please fork the repository, create a new branch, and submit a pull request.

 ## License
-BarrierTCD is licensed under the MIT License.
+BarrierTCD is licensed under the GNU License.
 See the [LICENSE](LICENSE) file for details.